leeblackwell/gmail-empty-folder/README.md

 ## Docker container

+Deleted following Docker's subscription modcel changes.

+## A word of warning

+The same rate-limiting rules that appear to be present for Gmail itself, also apply to IMAP activities.
+It's entirely possible that if you run several sessions concurrently, Google will revoke the application password and put your account on lockdown (forced to change pass, validate ID etc) - at least, they did to me.
+I was running five containers operating on five different folders; maybe that's too much for Google.
+You might be best to run one at a time.
+Either way, YMMV.

+## Upcoming OAuth requirements

+I'm aware that [Google is going to force "less secure apps" to use OAuth](https://gsuiteupdates.googleblog.com/2019/12/less-secure-apps-oauth-google-username-password-incorrect.html) - it's on the TODO list :)

+## Disclaimer

+This is a hobby project; use at your own risk and you're *definitely* entirely and completely responsible for data loss (given that's what this thing is designed to do) as well as your choice allow this script to access your mailbox.

+## Thanks

+Thanks to [Neil Innes](https://github.com/NeilInnes) who had already written this script (used with permission!); I simply tweaked and containerized it.

+## Content no longer relevant

+### Docker container

 This script works well inside a container; there's a version available via [Docker Hub](https://hub.docker.com/r/leeblackwell/gmail-empty-folder).

 If you wish to pre-fetch the container image: